LAST UPDATED: 21/10/2021

 - Types of the available vaccine in Croatia

-- How foreigners can request to get the vaccination in Croatia
+- How foreigners can get the COVID-19 vaccine in Croatia

 - After your vaccination